 Helps Manage Pain & Nausea

-As a result, save these goods for after you've done something you know will make you sick.
+Therefore, you may want to save these goods for after you've done something you know will make you sick.

 Cannabis edibles can also help those with arthritis, fibromyalgia, and nerve pain handle their chronic pain.
 Moreover, muscle spasms are frequently treated with medical cannabis (in any form).